Trusted WordPress tutorials, when you need them most.

 Now, we need to tell the plugin to show a different menu when a certain condition is matched.

-To do that, click on the ‘+ Conditional Menu’ link, and then select the navigation menu you want to show to the logged-in users from the drop-down menu.
+To do that, let’s click on the ‘+ Conditional Menu’ link.
+Then, you can select the navigation menu you want to show to the logged-in users from the drop-down menu.

 Select logged in menu

-Next, you need to click on the ‘+ Conditions’ link.
+Next, you’ll want to click the ‘+ Conditions’ link.

 This will bring up a popup where you’ll see a bunch of conditions to choose from.